Ageless Males - ‘AM’ EP Review

 FFO: Everyone Everywhere / Prawn / By Surprise / American Football

 I’m honestly struggling to find anything negative to say about this EP.
-Ageless Males style is somewhat understated and quiet, but for those reasons all the more bewitching.
-They’ve made a solid first release yet I feel they’ve left themselves enough room to build upon in future efforts.
+Ageless Males style is somewhat understated and quiet, but for those reasons all the more bewitching and memorable.
+They’ve made a solid first release yet I feel they’ve still left themselves enough room to build upon in future efforts.
 I don’t know what these guys plan on doing in the future, but I personally would love to hear more from them.

 Links: Bandcamp / Facebook